mikolajkania/mikolajkania.github.io/_posts/2017-03-30-extract-entities-with-solr-text-tagger.md

 It is worth to mention, that cities list I used is part of Solr Text Tagger so you can also use it for tests.

 <h2>Tagging</h2>
-Despite the fact that Solr Text Tagger is a working piece of code I decided to fork it and change behaviour slightly.
-In a normal mode it works on provided text; I wanted it to process indicated field of a document.
-It is reflected in solr config definition of handler & *documentField* addition:
+Despite the fact that Solr Text Tagger is a working piece of code I decided to fork it and change behaviour a bit - I've changed a way it processes text that has to be tagged:
 {% highlight xml %}
 <requestHandler name="/tag" class="org.opensextant.solrtexttagger.TaggerRequestHandler">
   <lst name="defaults">
     <str name="field">city_names_tags</str>
-    <str name="documentField">title_t</str>
     <str name="overlaps">LONGEST_DOMINANT_RIGHT</str>
   </lst>
 </requestHandler>
 {% endhighlight %}
 *Field* says from which field tags should be retieved, *overlaps* - how overlapping entities should be proceed (for example *York* & *New York*).
 In this case only the longest one will be returned.
-More detailed information about changes I made to tagger could be found [on Github](https://github.com/mikolajkania/SolrTextTagger/blob/master/src/main/java/org/opensextant/solrtexttagger/TaggerRequestHandler.java).
-It isn't production ready code yet and some tweaks & tests are necessary.
+More detailed information about changes I made to tagger could be found [on Github](https://github.com/mikolajkania/SolrTextTagger/blob/b01f4bb7d385d1cad7a691a138c2aee407925219/src/main/java/org/opensextant/solrtexttagger/TaggerRequestHandler.java).

 <h2>Testing</h2>
 I added article with title *Mario Balotelli Brendan Rodgers will help me realise my potential at Liverpool FC - Liverpool Echo* to Solr.
 As expected, indexed tag was the one with id 2644210 - Liverpool.